 Our Class A common stock has been listed on The Nasdaq Global Market under the symbol "SAMG" since June 27, 2013.
 Our Class B common stock is not listed on The Nasdaq Global Market and there is no established trading market for such shares.

-No purchases of our Class A common stock were made by us or on our behalf during the quarter ended December 31, 2020.
+The following table presents information with respect to purchases of our Class A common stock made during the quarter ended December 31, 2021.